AJMC2OO2/GameDealsBot/README.md

-# Gratis
+# Game Deals

-This is a Discord bot that scrapes the [r/GameDeals](https://www.reddit.com/r/GameDeals/) subreddit for free deals.
-It sends new deals to channels called "free-games" at 6am and 6pm every day.
+This is a Discord bot based on Gratis by [Yu-Jo Tseng](https://yujotseng.com/) that scrapes the [r/GameDeals](https://www.reddit.com/r/GameDeals/) subreddit for free deals.
+It sends new deals to channels that contain "game-deals" within its name between 6 am and 6 pm.

 ## Built With